-An audiologist is a doctoral-level or masters-level health professional who specializes in the identification, evaluation, rehabilitation, and prevention of hearing impairment and balance disorders.
+An audiologist is a doctoral-level or masters-level health professional.
 Audiologists are licensed, have passed a national standardized exam, and have completed clinical internships.
 An audiologist with pediatric expertise should be the only hearing professional evaluating and fitting hearing aids for children.

 - Evaluate hearing and balance disorders for adults, teens, children, and infants

 - Manage tinnitus

 - Manage newborn hearing screening programs